Every Child Ministries: Memberships and affiliations

+Every Child Ministries has been a member of the Evangelical Council for Financial Accountability since 1987, and is also accredited by the Better Business Bureau Wise Giving Alliance.
+The organization partners with Mission Network News and participates in STEER—a network of agriculturalists supporting mission work—as well as the Christian Leadership Alliance and Missio Nexus.
+ECM participates in the Guidestar transparency program, with a current gold seal rating, and has earned the Great Non Profits badge for several years due to positive reviews.

-ECM has participated in the triennial Urbana (convention) Student Missions Conference, where Co-Director Lorella Rouster taught a 2006 seminar on “Healing the Children of War.”, and the Moody Bible Institute Mission's Conference.
+ECM has participated in the triennial Urbana (convention) Student Missions Conference, where Co-Director Lorella Rouster taught a 2006 seminar on “Healing the Children of War.”, and the Moody Bible Institute annual Mission's Conference.
 The organization has also regularly participated in the Greater Chicago Sunday School Association, where they have presented many workshops for teachers.
 In 2005 they were the featured international ministry at the Children's Pastor's Conferences sponsored by the International Network of Children's Ministry.